hexagonforce/hexagonforce/README.md

 Hi!
-I am Hyeong Seon Yoo (유형선) currently studying in the Ateneo de Manila University in the Philippines.
+I am Hyeong Seon Yoo (유형선).
+I studied my bachelors in Computer Science in Ateneo de Manila University.

-My primary interests are software-defined networks, algorithms, linguistics and teaching coding to students.
+My primary interests are mobile networking, software-defined networks, algorithms, linguistics and teaching coding to students.

+I also like tinkering with various Linux setups (Neovim, SwayWM, waybar, etc.)

 <!---
 hexagonforce/hexagonforce is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.